27 Business Analyst (BA) CV Samples for 2026

 Lying on your CV is one of the few guaranteed ways to ensure you’ll never be able to get a job at a company in the future.
 Personally, I also couldn’t cope with the anxiety of potentially being exposed for a CV lie during an interview.
 It’s not worth it!

-Get your business analyst CV format right
+How to get your business analyst resume format right

 Formatting your CV properly may matter more than you think.
 For any given BA role, a hiring manager reviews over 100 CVs.
 To that end, they’re looking for a reason to say “no” to any given application they review.